johsteffens/actinon/README.md

 Images or videos you created with actinon from your own script sources are yours.

 ## Motivation
-I've always been fascinated by computer graphics, particluarly employing physics in order to achieve realism.
+I've always been fascinated by computer graphics, particluarly employing physics and mathematics in order to achieve realism.
 About 25 years ago, I experimented with algorithms using lambertian light distribution on rays casted in a virtual 3D scene in order to generate realistic visual effects.
 Back then I was even oblivious to the fact that the technique was well-known under the label "ray-tracing".

 Today, modern workstations are powerful enough to allow deep recursions into the render equation making experimenting in this field more rewarding.